Yevdokiya Nikulina: Military career

 After joining the Red Army in 1941 and completing her training, she was deployed to the Eastern front of the war as a squadron commander.
 In her duties, she defended the Southern, Transcaucasus, North Caucasus, and the 2nd Belarusian fronts.

 Upon the German invasion of the Soviet Union, Nikulina was deployed to the front as a pilot in the Special Belarusian Aviation Group of the Civil Air Fleet, where she remained until in December 1941 she entered the women's aviation group founded by Marina Raskova.
 During those early months of the war she flew a variety of missions on the Polikarpov R-5 and Polikarpov Po-2, transporting wounded soldiers, conducting reconnaissance, and delivering information.
 Upon departing the Civil Air Fleet she began training at Engels Military Aviation School; initially she was assigned to the 587th Dive Bomber Aviation Regiment in February 1942, which used the Po-2, but in May she was reassigned to the 588th Night Bomber Aviation Regiment as a deputy squadron commander due to her previous experience flying the Po-2 (used by the night bomber regiment) in combat.
 The regiment, which participated in bombing campaigns on the Southern, Transcaucasus, North Caucasus, 4th Ukrainian, and 2nd Belarusian fronts, was honored with the guards designation in 1943 and renamed as the 46th Guards Night Bomber Regiment.
-Soon after deploying to the Southern Front she was promoted to squadron commander to replace Lyubov Okhlovskaya, who was killed in action died on 18 June 1942 during the regiment's first night of combat.
+Soon after deploying to the Southern Front she was promoted to squadron commander to replace Lyubov Okhlovskaya, who was killed in action on 18 June 1942 during the regiment's first night of combat.
 Nikulina herself was wounded during a sortie over the Caucasus after her aircraft was hit with shrapnel from an anti-aircraft shell; despite shrapnel puncturing the fuel tank and her navigator losing consciousness, she managed to safely make an emergency landing in Soviet-controlled territory.
 After being treated for her injuries she returned to combat, and for totaling 345 sorties by September 1943 she was nominated for the title Hero of the Soviet Union, but was awarded the Order of Alexander Nevsky instead, making her one of only nine women to have received it.
 She was re-nominated for the title in September 1944, by then having totaled 600 sorties, and was awarded the title on 26 October that year.
 By the end of the war her total had reached 740 sorties, dropping 105 tons of bombs, destroying two anti-aircraft artillery points, two searchlights, three crossings, one railway section, and causing 177 major explosions.